PayMeService/payme-jsapi/Readme.md

 };
 ```

 Each group represents the state of the protected field like a CSS class.
-And you can imagine it as following CSS code:
+For example:

 ```
 /* base styles would be applied as a default style */